 Comment below your favorite meal or dessert that might not be nutritional or healthy and my team and I (with our resources) will get you the recipe to a healthier version of that dish.
-One that you WON’T feel like you’re missing out with.
+One that you won’t feel like you’re missing out on.

 1 cup peanuts

 2 Tbsp coconut oil

 Line a 23cm x 13cm (9″ x 5″) loaf tin with non-stick baking paper and set aside.
 Using a food processor, mix the peanuts and cacao powder until fine and crumbly.
 Add the remaining ingredients and process until a ‘dough’ is formed.
 Pinch the mixture between your fingers, if it holds its shape – it’s the right consistency.
 If not, add cold water, 1 Tbsp at a time until the desired consistency is reached.
 Press evenly into the bottom of the prepared tray and set aside while you prepare the nougat.

 1/2 cup + 2 Tbsp macadamia nut butter (or cashew butter)

 After rinsing out the food processor, mix the nut butter, honey, and coconut oil until smooth.
 Taste and add more sweetener if desired.
 Add the flour and mix well.
 Spoon the nougat onto the base and salt and press down lightly.
 Place in the freezer while you prepare the peanut caramel.